pmohata34/Data-Scape/README.md

 - Secure Login - Your data stays yours, no tracking
 - Scrape Any Website - Paste URL, get data automatically
-- Connect Instagram and LinkedIn - Use official OAuth/API access for approved account data
+- Connect Instagram and LinkedIn - Powered by Apify and RapidAPI fallback integrations
 - Export Formats - Download as JSON or CSV
 - Keep History - All scrapes saved in your account
 - Lightning Fast - Results in seconds